-Field Services Unit staff provide field support to the department’s Hazardous Waste Program.
-Unit personnel have the training, experience and equipment to conduct field investigations that involve collection and analysis of various environmental media and potential hazardous wastes at Superfund sites, Resource Conservation and Recovery Act-regulated facilities, leaking underground storage tank sites, and emergency response incidents.
+Field Services Unit staff have the training, experience and equipment to conduct investigations to provide field support to the department’s Hazardous Waste Program.
+This involves collection and analysis of various environmental media and potential hazardous wastes at:

-The unit provides clients with technical document reviews, environmental assessment services, equipment, and extensive field sampling support services at a variety of abandoned hazardous waste sites, regulated facilities, and petroleum tank sites.
+The unit also provides technical document reviews, environmental assessment services, equipment and extensive field sampling support services at a variety of abandoned hazardous waste sites, regulated facilities, and petroleum tank sites.

 Ground Penetrating Radar

 - Can be used to locate underground utilities and other buried objects.

 - Will detect subsurface soil disturbances and bedrock features.

 - Applications include petroleum storage tank investigations, landfill investigations, archeological investigations.

 Portable instrument used for determining the flammability of a liquid in assessing potential hazards.

 Field gas chromatography/ mass spectroscopy (Hapsite®)